 This test uses magnetism to build up a detailed picture of areas of your body.
-The scanner is a powerful magnet so you may be asked to complete and sign a checklist to make sure it’s safe for you.
+The scanner is a powerful magnet, so you may be asked to complete and sign a checklist to make sure it’s safe for you.
 The checklist asks about any metal implants you may have, for example a pacemaker, surgical clips or bone pins.

-During the test you’ll lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
+During the test, you’ll lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
 It’s painless but can be slightly uncomfortable, and some people feel a bit claustrophobic.It’s also noisy, but you’ll be given earplugs or headphones.

-This is a combination of a CT scan, which takes a series of x-rays to build up a three-dimensional picture, and a positron emission tomography (PET) scan, which uses low-dose radiation to measure the activity of cells in different parts of the body.
-PET/CT scans give more detailed information about the part of the body being scanned.
-They are a new type of scan and you may have to travel to a specialist centre to have one.
-You cannot eat for six hours before the scan, although you may be able to drink.
+This is a combination of a CT scan, which takes a series of x-rays to build up a three-dimensional picture, and a positron emission tomography (PET) scan.
+A PET scan uses low-dose radiation to measure the activity of cells in different parts of the body.
+PET-CT scans give more detailed information about the part of the body being scanned.

+You may have to travel to a specialist centre to have one.
+You can’t eat for six hours before the scan, although you may be able to drink.
 A mildly radioactive substance is injected into a vein, usually in your arm.
 The radiation dose used is very small.
 The scan is done after at least an hour’s wait.
 It usually takes 30-90 minutes.
 You should be able to go home after the scan.